ikatanda-1/ds_ms_iu/README.md

-# ds_ms_iu
-Research thesis:  LSTM Architectures for Stock Price Prediction  A Comparative Study with Hyperparameter Tuning Here is a general GitHub README template for a Master's in Data Science research thesis.
-This can be customized further based on the specific content of your thesis.
+# LSTM Architectures for Stock Price Prediction  A Comparative Study with Hyperparameter Tuning

----

-# Stock Price Prediction Using Deep Learning Models

 This repository contains the implementation and analysis for a Master's in Data Science research thesis focused on predicting stock prices using deep learning models.
 The project explores various architectures, including Vanilla LSTM, Stacked LSTM, Bidirectional LSTM, CNN-LSTM, and Peephole LSTM, for time series forecasting of stock market data.